Nebraska (film): Plot

-The rest of Woody's family, including Ross, come to visit him.
-Cole and Bart, along with others, approach David and Ross about their share of the money that they believe Woody owes them.
-A fight begins, ending abruptly with Kate calling out the relatives for their own unpaid debts.
-David, Kate, Ross and Woody tour the latter's childhood home, which has fallen into disrepair.
-They drive past a house Kate identifies as Ed's, so David and Ross conspire to steal back the air compressor.
-Kate soon realizes that the house actually belongs to another couple.
-She distracts the homeowners so David and Ross can quickly return the stolen compressor.

-At the bar, asking Woody for money, Ed reveals that Woody cheated on Kate before David's birth.
-As they leave, they are attacked by a masked Bart and Cole, who escape with the sweepstakes letter.
+David, Kate, Ross and Woody tour Woody's childhood farmhouse, which is now abandoned.
+Woody recalls his childhood, including witnessing his brother's death from scarlet fever.
+Afterwards, they drive past a house Kate identifies as Ed's, so David and Ross take back Woody's air compressor.
+Kate soon realizes that the house actually belongs to another couple, and David and Ross have to hastily return the compressor.
+Back at the bar, Ed attempts to blackmail Woody by revealing that Woody cheated on Kate before David's birth.
+As they leave, they are attacked by Ray's sons, Cole and Bart, who steal Woody's sweepstakes letter.
 They later tell David they threw it away after finding out it was a scam.
-Nevertheless, David and Woody go searching for it.
-They enter a bar where they find Ed reading the letter aloud to the other patrons, humiliating Woody.
+While looking for it, David and Woody discover Ed reading the letter aloud at the bar, which humiliates Woody.
 After Woody takes the letter back and goes outside, David punches Ed in the face.

-Woody has repeatedly said he wants to buy a truck with the money.
-He cannot drive any more, but Woody tells his son that he also wants to leave something for his family when he dies.
-David says that they are not going to Lincoln, at which point Woody collapses.
-David takes him to the hospital in Norfolk.
-In the middle of the night, Woody abruptly leaves and starts walking, so David relents and drives Woody to Lincoln.

-They arrive at the marketing agency, where they are told that Woody did not have the winning number.
-He is given a consolation gift of a hat that reads "Prize Winner".
-David goes to an auto dealership and trades in his Subaru for a late-model truck that his father always wanted, along with a new Craftsman air compressor.
-While driving back through Hawthorne, David hides below the dash and lets Woody take the wheel for all to see.
-Among them is Woody's former flame who smiles at him, a nonplussed Ed with a black eye, and Woody's brother Albert.
-Woody waves goodbye and drives out of town, then stops in the middle of the road and switches seats with David, who takes them the rest of the way back home.
+Woody, dizzy from his head injury, has to sit down, and David tells him they are not going to continue on to Lincoln.
+Woody tells David that he wants the money so badly because he wants to leave his sons something after he dies.
+David takes Woody to the hospital in nearby Norfolk.
+In the middle of the night, Woody abruptly leaves and starts walking, so David relents and drives Woody the rest of the way to Lincoln.
+In Lincoln, Woody is told that he did not win, and the two head back to Billings.
+However, David trades in his Subaru Outback for a truck, and also buys him a new air compressor.
+While driving back through Hawthorne, David hides below the dash and lets Woody take the wheel of his truck for all to see, including Ed, who has a bruised face.
+Woody waves goodbye to everyone and drives out of town, then stops in the middle of the road and switches seats with David, who takes them the rest of the way back home.